osonus/oson/UserGuide.md

 From the above test cases, we can conclude that Json properties of a class can be outputed:
   * following the ordered list set by propertyOrders value of annotation class ClassMapper
   * then ordered by orderByKeyAndProperties BOOLEAN value of annotation class ClassMapper
-  * these annotation values are overriden by same name settings of ClassMapper Java class
+  * these annotation values are overwritten by same name settings of ClassMapper Java class

+To order array and list values, a similar configuration process can be applied:
+  * at the global level, oson.setOrderArrayAndList(Boolean orderArrayAndList)
+  * then use orderArrayAndList BOOLEAN value of annotation class ClassMapper
+  * overwrite this by the same name settings of ClassMapper Java class

+You can use a single method to apply both types of ordering: oson.sort(), which calls oson.sort(true), which calls both oson.setOrderByKeyAndProperties and oson.setOrderArrayAndList.

 #### <a name="TOC-Serialize-Date"></a>**Serialize Date**